Occupational Asbestos ExposureAsbestos was widely used for years in a variety of industries and ongoing risk continues for millions.

 Asbestos Exposure in the Military

-The U.S. Department of Health and Human Services (HHS) estimates that 220,000 United States Military veterans, and other military personnel have sustained asbestos exposure between World War II and the […]Read Article
+The U.S. Department of Health and Human Services (HHS) estimates that 220,000 United States Military veterans, and other personnel have sustained asbestos exposure in the military between World War II […]Read Article

 Military veterans are at high-risk for exposure to asbestos and may experience damage to lung tissue, lung cancer, mesothelioma, throat and stomach cancer, and other asbestos-related diseases later in life.
 Veterans with service-related asbestos diseases can file VA claims for disability compensation and treatment.